karthikmacherla/blog/content/about.md

 I hope that by doing this, we'll both be able to learn something new.
 If you find something interesting, or want to collab on a project, feel free to reach out!

 Email: kmacher@seas.upenn.edu

+*New!*
+What I'm working on right now (last updated Jun 23 2021):
+- Amazon Alexa Mobile Team (internship project)
+- When learning is dangerous post
+- Picking out my next project + new moves